 - I encourage all hunters to do some self-research on Crossbows and its whitetail deer hunting applications.

 Note: It takes a mature trophy whitetail deer hunter to only take shots they know they can make.
 Come prepared being able to use your weapon accurately and have you and your weapon of choice ready to perform!

 - Muzzleloader Nebraska whitetail deer hunts December 1-31 are a excellent time to hunt.
 The muzzleloader whitetail deer season in Nebraska is a awesome time to hunt for a trophy Nebraska whitetail deer!

-- Many of our muzzleloader deer hunters use a TC Pro-Hunter, TC Triumph, CVA Accura V2, or Vortek Ultra Light LDR muzzleloaders fitted with an actual muzzleloader bullet drop compensator (BDC) scope.
+- Many of our muzzleloader deer hunters use a TC Triumph Bone Collector, CVA Accura V2 Long Range, or Traditions Vortek Ultra Light LDR muzzleloaders fitted with a muzzleloader bullet drop compensator (BDC) scope.

 - Scopes: the Bushnell Trophy DOA Muzzleloader Scope, the Nikon In-line Muzzleloader Scope,or the Leupold Ultimate Slam Muzzleloader Scope work well.

 - Lazar Range Finder is a Must for muzzleloader whitetail deer hunting.
 Leupold, Nikon, or Bushnell to name a few.